Matthew-brinkmann/Family_day_out_planner/README.md

-# ⛱️ Famil Day Out Planner
+# ⛱️ Family Day Out Planner
 This poject is our final project for Holberton School.
 It is a simple web application that can be used to search a location on a specific date and will return a list of events at that location with futher details, like a map and weather information.

 ## 🌳 Environment: